vidhanbhonsle/Messaging-IoT-Device-State-with-AWS-Python-and-Telnyx/README.md

 1. Raspberry Pi (a Python code) sends MQTT data to AWS IoT
 2. AWS IoT rule forwards data to AWS Lambda
-3. AWS Lambda function (Python code) sends the message to your phone when condition is satisfied
+3. AWS Lambda function (Python code) sends the message to your phone when a certain condition is satisfied

 ## Steps